Clxms-Y/salc1-meteor-addon/README.md

-# Meteor Addon Template
+# Meteor Addon For Salc1 Dupe

-A template to allow easy usage of the Meteor Addon API.
+Automaticaly does Salc1 Dupe

 ### How to use:
 - Clone this project